MollySophia/libid3/README.md

 Usage: mp3info file1 file2 ...

 Todo:
-Fix bugs and add more features.
+Fix bugs and add more features like editing the file.